'Riverdale' Actor Who Murdered His Mother Sentenced to Life in Canada | Pop & Art

 Grantham began acting in television and film at age nine.
 “Riverdale”, “Supernatural” and “iZombie” are the most outstanding series of the actor’s career.

-He also starred in the films “The Way of Evil”, “Considering Love and Other Magic”, “Becoming Redwood” and the first feature in the “Diary of a Wimpy Kid” franchise.
+He also acted in the films “The Way of Evil”, “Considering Love and Other Magic”, “Becoming Redwood” and in the first feature of the “Diary of a Wimpy Kid” franchise.